Technologicat/mcpyrate/doc/quasiquotes.md

 `u[expr]` unquotes `expr`.
 It evaluates the value of the expression `expr` at the macro definition site, and lifts the result into an AST that is spliced into the quoted code.
+Unquoting occurs at run time of the use site of the surrounding `q` (which is typically inside the implementation of one of your own macros).

 `expr` must evaluate to a value of a built-in type (number, string, bytes, boolean or None), a built-in container (`list`, `dict` or `set`) containing